 You can do so by discussing current issues in society or by merely rewarding these employees for their performance.
 This way, you will show them you have something in common, and you understand what is important to them.

 Team leadership is based on building and maintaining team spirit in your company.
 Everyone is working towards the same goal for the future of the company.

 The biggest challenge for a team leader is to make it work because being a team leader is not as easy as it sounds.
 You can’t force the feeling of a united team that shares the same values.

 It will take a while until you build your own team.
 But once you succeed, this team can achieve much more than employees in other companies.

 When a company has a strategic leader, that person is the head of an entire organization.
 They are not limited to those at the top of the business organization.
 Strategic leadership is usually implemented by businesses that want to create a high-performance organization for a wider audience.

-A strategic leader will always fill the gap between the necessity for a new possibility and the necessity for practicality with its own prescriptive set of habits.
+A strategic leader will always fill the gap between the necessity for a new possibility and the necessity for practicality with their own prescriptive set of habits.

-In other words, this type of leader will deliver what its organization needs at that particular time and they will do it successfully.
+In other words, this type of leader will deliver what the organization needs at that particular time, and they will do it successfully.
 After all, every successful leader is successful in strategic thinking.

-A transformational leader sets challenges in front of their team and expects their employees to solve them successfully, with the help of their leader.
+Transformational leaders set challenges in front of their teams and expect their employees to solve them successfully with the help of their leader.